afrahc/afrahc/README.md

 ### Hi there 👋
-I am new to coding and currently learning the r language
+I am new to coding and am currently learning the r language